 It is well established that test-takers need to master both the how and the what to do well on the Bar Exam.
 Please respond here to indicate your interest in taking any of these classes and/or if you have questions.

-Bar Exams: Test Information
+Bar Exams: Basic Test Information

-- Multistate Performance Test (MPT).
+- 1 Performance Test

 Past Essay Exams Questions by State